Projects & Publicity Features

 This page will highlight our projects and media exposure that we receive.
 We will also feature projects by our friends and colleagues that feature Hamakua Jodo Mission in them.

-Our first collaborative project with the NHERC Heritage Center was designing a Historypin website page dedicated to Hamakua Jodo Mission.
+Our first collaborative project with the former NHERC Heritage Center was designing a Historypin website page dedicated to Hamakua Jodo Mission.
 Historypin is a digital archive collection of historical photos, documents, stories, events and more that is created to preserve our history.

 You can access the website by clicking on the following link or scanning the QR code below: